 Skin-to-skin contact with your baby encourages production of oxytocin, the bonding, mothering hormone.
 This in turn helps with the milk ejection reflex (or “let-down”) so that you release milk.

 Take as much time as you can to cuddle up in bed (if you’re on the sofa, be sure not to fall asleep) with you shirtless and baby down to a diaper.
 You can hang out and watch a movie, read a book, do whatever while your baby dozes and nurses.
 It’s a really nice way to bond and help your milk production!

 Compressing your breasts while nursing can help drain them better.
 Not only will your baby get a little extra food, but you’ll signal your breasts to make more milk next time.

-When you do breast compressions, hold your hand in a C shape and press back on your chest while also pressing milk towards your nipple.
+When you do breast compressions, hold your hand in a C shape and press back on your chest while also using your fingers to press milk towards your nipple (don’t just squish your boob).
 This video does a really good job of showing how to do it.

 Use a pump to work with the other breast